Our Tutors

 Website

-• Jennifer McNamara – Director
+InstagramJennifer McNamara – Director

-An opportunity to work on a Japanese arts festival in Sydney, “Close Up of Japan 1988” led to a career spanning over 20 years in the arts.
-She has managed programs for significant events and institutions including the 1988 Biennale of Sydney and the Australian Bicentennial Authority, Toga Theatre Festival Japan, First International Covent Garden Festival London, the Australian National Maritime Museum, the Sydney 2000 Olympic Games and the Sydney Olympic Park Authority.
-Her background in public programs, festivals, business events and marketing, combined with her passion for art has culminated in fulfilling her dream to open an art school.
+Jennifer’s career in the arts began with an opportunity to work on “Close Up of Japan 1988,” a Japanese arts festival in Sydney.
+This pivotal experience launched a career spanning over two decades in arts administration, public programs, and event management.
+She has managed programs for prestigious events and organisations, including the 1988 Biennale of Sydney, the Australian Bicentennial Authority, Toga Theatre Festival in Japan, the First International Covent Garden Festival in London, the Australian National Maritime Museum, the Sydney 2000 Olympic Games, and the Sydney Olympic Park Authority.

-• Ruben The Art Dog
+↑ back to topRuben The Art Dog

 Ruben is a bordoodle (Border Collie x Mini Poodle) born in August 2020, near Yass.
 He occasionally pops into the studios to make sure everything is running smoothly and greets everyone with a friendly (and energetic) HELLO.
 Ruben is also the muse for our annual WOOF!
 Art prize, which encourages artist to paint, draw or sculpt their favourite dog.
 He still has his training wheels on but is an eager learner.
 You can follow Ruben on his Instagram page.

-• Pablo The Art Dog
+↑ back to topPablo The Art Dog

 Pablo, named after Pablo Picasso, is a Cavoodle (Cavalier x Poodle) and art dog at Art Est who sadly passed away in 2020 at 13 years of age.